-To meet the requirements of the Regulations the Administering Authority's long term funding objective is for the LBEPF to achieve and then maintain sufficient assets to cover 100% of projected accrued liabilities (the "funding target") assessed on an ongoing basis including allowance for projected final pay.
+To meet the requirements of the Regulations the Administering Authority's longterm funding objective is to achieve and then maintain sufficient assets to cover 100% of projected accrued liabilities, (the funding target) assessed on an ongoing basis including allowance for projected final pay.
+In the long term, the employer rate would ultimately revert to the Future Service Rate

-Determination of the funding target and recovery period
+Determination of the Funding Target and Recovery Period

-The principal method and assumptions to be used in the calculation of the funding target are set out in the Appendix.
+The principal method and assumptions to be used in the calculation of the funding target are set out in Appendix 1.